xyproto/describeimage/README.md

 ### Run-time requirements

-* Ollama (the service must be up and running, and there must be enough memory and CPU and/or GPU available to be able to use the [`llava`](https://ollama.com/library/llava) model).
+* Ollama (the service must be up and running, and there must be enough memory and CPU and/or GPU available to be able to use the user-configured LLM model for vision tasks (for example the [`llava`](https://ollama.com/library/llava) model).
+* [`llm-manager`](https://github.com/xyproto/llm-manager) can be used for configuring which model to use for the `vision` task.

 ### Build-time requirements